Published 12th June 2020

 Privacy is a fundamental part of Brave.
 The browser operates without trackers and cookies that follow you around while you’re browsing the web.

-This stops trackers building up a portfolio about you and all the sites you visit, links you click, and things you buy online.
+This stops trackers from building up a portfolio about you and all the sites you visit, links you click, and things you buy online.

 Want extra privacy?
 Brave also provides a real ‘private browsing’ experience with Tor.
 Tor not only hides your web history like other browsers, but it completely masks your location by routing your browsing through several servers before you reach your destination.